 Recommended # of PLUs

-Coming Fall 2024!
-Looking for easy to implement, evidence-based prevention and intervention strategies to support students with anxiety in the classroom?
+Looking for easy-to-implement, evidence-based prevention and intervention strategies to support students with anxiety in the classroom?
 In this course, we will address some of the most common types of anxiety seen in schools and strategies to focus on these areas.
-We will demonstrate through video modeling how to use these strategies and through a goal-setting and note-taking guide, you will select your own strategies to use with students in your classroom and determine what is needed for implementation.
+We will demonstrate, through video modeling, how to use these strategies.
+Through a goal-setting and note-taking guide, you will select your own strategies to use with students in your classroom and determine what is needed for implementation.
 This course is still in development and is not open for enrollment.

 Intended Audiences

-K-12 Educators, Administrators (of particular importance to Deans/Assistant Principals in charge of discipline), Registered School Nurses, Related Service Providers
+• Administrators (of particular importance to Deans/Assistant Principals in charge of discipline)

 Course Type